 If the discolouring of your foot ranges from more than just black, as a result of trauma, then consult a medical professional and head to your doctor for treatment.
 A black toenail could also be a fungal infection, and can be treated with oral medication over a period of a few months.

-To prevent exercise-induced black toenails, consider checking out Toronto’s Feet First Clinic.
+To prevent exercise-induced black toenails, and for all of your footcare needs, visit Toronto’s Feet First Clinic.